TestFlowLabs/pest-plugin-bridge/docs/guide/configuration.md

 - Development servers that need time to compile initial bundles

 ::: info Vite Cold-Start
 Vite compiles JavaScript modules on-demand when the browser first requests them.
 The `bridge()` method already uses a 30-second timeout by default to handle this.
 Use `warmup()` only if you experience consistent timeouts with very large applications.
+See [Troubleshooting: Vite Cold-Start Timeout](/guide/troubleshooting#vite-cold-start-timeout) for more details.
 :::

 ### Child Frontends